rtablada/guides-source/guides/v3.1.0/101-tutorial/setting-up.md

 ## Bootstrapping a New App

-If you haven't already, install Ember-CLI install the latest version globally:
+If you haven't already, install the latest version of Ember-CLI globally:

 ```sh
 npm install -g ember-cli@latest
 ```

-Ember-CLI is the Ember Command Line Tool.
-It provides a ton of helpful features, like generators and blueprints for new applications.
+Ember-CLI is the Ember Command Line Interface.
+It's a tool that provides a ton of helpful features, like generators and blueprints for new applications.
 It also wraps the Ember build system and development server which builds and packages your app for distribution.
 While it is possible to set everything up on your own by including scripts or using other build tools, its not recommended.